sap-tutorials/Tutorials/tutorials/cp-sdk-android-wizard-app-push/cp-sdk-android-wizard-app-push.md

 ![Send notification](send-notification.png)

 >It may be difficult to tell which registration to choose.
 The **Last Connection** field shows the last time a given registration made a request.
 If you are unsure which registration to choose, click through a few screens in the application and then press the **GO** button to refresh the display or select all of them and send a greeting to all the registrations.

+>If the Send Notifications button does is not showing, try logging out and back in to the management cockpit.

 Specify the notification text to send to the app.